-Question 2.25: Is there any difference in having the lead applicant from outside the beneficiary country or from inside the beneficiary country?
+Question 2.30: Is there any difference in having the lead applicant from outside the beneficiary country or from inside the beneficiary country?

-Answer: According to the eligibility criteria of the section 4.2 of the Terms of Reference all the bidders have to be legal entities in the EEA and all the bidders should also have experience working with the civil society sector in the beneficiary country.
+Answer: According to the eligibility criteria of the section 4.2 of the ToR all the bidders have to be legal entities in the EEA and all the bidders should also have experience working with the civil society sector in the beneficiary country.

-Question 2.26: When the financial sustainability of organisations is assessed, are you assessing the financial sustainability of the consortium or the lead bidder?
+Question 2.31: When the financial sustainability of organisations is assessed, are you assessing the financial sustainability of the consortium or the lead bidder?

-Answer: Please see an earlier response to questions 2.9 and 2.25.
+Answer: Please see an earlier response in Q/A 2.9.
 The financial sustainability concerns each member of the consortium.

-Question 2.27: What is sufficient experience working with civil society sector in the country - how much is needed?
+Question 2.32: What is sufficient experience working with civil society sector in the country - how much is needed?

-Answer: Bid Form section 2.1 asks each consortium member to describe most relevant experience of their organisation in working with the civil society sector in the beneficiary country over the last ten years.
+Answer: Bid form section 2.1 asks each consortium member to describe most relevant experience of their organisation in working with the civil society sector in the beneficiary country over the last ten years.

-Question 2.28: How detailed feedback can we get up front regarding conflict of interest management policy, and to what extent should it be explained?
+Question 2.33: How detailed feedback can we get up front regarding conflict of interest management policy, and to what extent should it be explained?

-Answer: Eliminating conflict of interest is key to the integrity of the Active Citizens Fund.
+Answer: Eliminating conflict of interest is key to the integrity of the ACF.
 Any conflict of interest deemed to be present by the bidding organisations should be disclosed and discussed with FMO during the bidding stage.
 Potential conflict of interest situation during programme implementation, the measures to prevent, detect and remedy these situations are explained in the Manual for Fund Operators (Section VII on Selection and Contracting of NGO Projects).
-If these are deemed to be relevant for the content of the Bid (e.g. suggested programme modalities) this should be clearly explained in the Bid, or specific questions should be sent during the bidding stage.
+If these are deemed to be relevant for the content of the Bid (eg suggested programme modalities) this should be clearly explained in the Bid, or specific questions should be sent during the bidding stage.